mlswg/mls-architecture/draft-ietf-mls-architecture.md

 of sequence information and allowing clients to reorder on receipt.

-The MLS protocol itself should be able to verify these properties.
-For instance, if the DS reorders messages from a Client or provides different Clients with inconsistent orderings, then Clients should be able to detect this misconduct.
+The MLS protocol itself can verify these properties.
+For instance, if the DS reorders messages from a Client or provides different Clients with inconsistent orderings, then Clients can to detect this misconduct.
 However, MLS need not provide mechanisms to recover from a misbehaving DS.

 Note that some forms of DS misbehavior are still possible and difficult to detect.
 For instance, a DS can simply refuse